 Mindfulness

-When anxious, a person can spend much time catching up on anxiety-provoking thoughts.
-Mindfulness guides you to bring attention to the present moment and unhook from unwanted thoughts.
+When anxious, individuals often find themselves preoccupied with anxiety-provoking thoughts.
+Mindfulness, however, offers a way to bring attention to the present moment and detach from these unwanted thoughts.

 Proper breathing

-The physical symptoms of anxiety may be triggered by hyperventilation, which raises oxygen levels and reduces the amount of carbon dioxide in the blood.
-Carbon dioxide assists in the regulation of the body’s reaction to anxiety and panic.
+The physical symptoms of anxiety can be triggered by hyperventilation, which increases oxygen levels and decreases carbon dioxide in the blood.
+Carbon dioxide plays a crucial role in regulating the body’s response to anxiety and panic.
+To prevent hyperventilation, it’s advisable to learn to breathe from your diaphragm instead of your chest.
+The key is to allow your belly to expand naturally as you breathe.

 Cognitive Behavioral therapy

-Cognitive-behavioral therapy focuses on changing patterns of thinking and beliefs that foster and are linked to anxiety.
-For example, a person with a social phobia may worsen their anxiety with negative thoughts such as, ‘Everyone thinks I’m problematic.’
+Cognitive-behavioral therapy aims to modify patterns of thinking and beliefs that contribute to and are associated with anxiety.
+For instance, an individual with social phobia might exacerbate their anxiety by engaging in negative thought patterns like, ‘Everyone thinks I’m problematic.’

-Cognitive therapy strategies include rational self-talk, reality testing, attention training, cognitive challenging, and cognitive restructuring.
-These include monitoring self-talk, challenging unhelpful fears and beliefs, and testing out the reality of dark thoughts.
+Cognitive therapy strategies encompass rational self-talk, reality testing, attention training, cognitive challenging, and cognitive restructuring.
+These strategies involve monitoring self-talk, challenging unhelpful fears and beliefs, and testing the reality of dark thoughts.

 Behavior and exposure therapy

-A significant component of behavior therapy is exposure.
-Exposure therapy involves deliberately confronting your fears to desensitize yourself.
-Exposure therapy allows you to train yourself to redefine the danger or fear of the situation or trigger.
+A crucial aspect of behavior therapy is exposure.
+Exposure therapy entails intentionally confronting your fears to desensitize yourself.
+Through exposure therapy, you can train yourself to reinterpret the danger or fear associated with a situation or trigger.

 The steps of exposure therapy may include the following: